acamposcar/instagram-clone/README.md

 ### Posts
 - Create and delete posts
-- Like posts
+- Like posts using optimistic updates
-- Save posts
+- Save posts using optimistic updates
 - Add comments to the posts

 ### Search